AlexanderGullen/AlexanderGullen.github.io/about.md

 - Responsibility has many definitions, but my preferred definitions all involve consequences.
 Only from a complete understanding of the consequences our actions have on others and on ourselves can we better the world.

 - Courage is the capacity to push yourself out of your comfort zone.
-Courage is essential to living new experiences, challenging the norm, and thinking outside the box
+Courage is essential to living new experiences, challenging the norm, and thinking outside the box.

 > Humans are allergic to change.
 They love to say, "We've always done it this way." - Grace Hopper [^1]